My fianccee and I bought our cat a hot tub.

 But first, no, it’s not really a hot tub.
 It’s a heated bed made for a cat.

 I call it a hot tub because that’s what it looks like — a little oval disk surrounded by walls.
-When Thomas is in it and the bed’s at eye level, you’d swear he was soaking, his little head peeking above the furry perimeter, his eyes at half-mast.
+When Thomas is in it and the bed’s at eye level, you’d swear he was soaking, his little head peeking above the fuzzy perimeter, his eyes at half-mast.

-… and began the introduction process.
+… and began the initiation.

 Knowing that a cat will automatically walk away from any spot a human puts him down, we set some bait: kitty treats.